donchoko/cogent-test/README.md

 - Switch Foursquare API for Google Places API
 - Add pagination for search
 - Save favorite places
+- Add styling to make it responsive, some components are not showing properly when using in a phone
 - Add more testing

 ## Note